Zdzisław Broński: Back in the underground

 After the Red Army entered Poland, Zdzisław managed to evade arrest (for being a former AK member).
 He disbanded his unit and initially declared his willingness to join the Soviet controlled People's Army of Poland.
 However, when he learned that he was sought after by communist authorities he went back underground.
 From August 1944 he served as first second in command, and then the commander of the I AK Region "Lubartów".
-In Winter of 1945, based on the unit that he had under German occupation, he recreated his flying column of several dozen men, which became part of the "Freedom and Independence" (WiN) organization.
-On June 1, 1945 he was promoted to the rank of lieutenant.
+In the winter of 1945, based on the unit that he had under German occupation, he recreated his flying column of several dozen men, which became part of the "Freedom and Independence" (WiN) organization.
+On June 1, 1945, he was promoted to the rank of lieutenant.